AndreyKudritskiy/AndreyKudritskiy/README.md

-# Data Science & Analytics Porfolio
+# Data Science & Analytics Portfolio
 Honours Bachelor of Data Science and Analytics 4th year student at Seneca Polytechnic

 ## About Me